 Remove Excess Plants

-If adding plants increases the tank’s oxygen levels, removing excess foliage should help to reduce them.
 Overstocking a fish tank with plants looks aesthetically pleasing and provides plenty of hiding spots, but it can cause an overload of oxygen that makes fish unwell.

-If this is the case with your tank, take out some of the plants.
-While they’re unlikely to do much damage, plants can be hard to maintain and die off quickly if they’re not cared for.
-Consequently, decaying plants may cause your tank’s oxygen and ammonia levels to rise to dangerous levels.
+If this is the case with your tank, remove some plants.
+While they’re unlikely to do much damage, plants can be hard to maintain and die off quickly if not cared for.

 Remove Unnecessary Aeration Devices